figures and tables

 By eContent Pro on Mar 29, 2023

-eContent Pro (eCPro), a U.S.-based company providing affordable and quality professional editorial and publishing services globally to individual researchers, university presses, commercial publishing houses, and professional organizations, recently announced the release of the latest version of their Journal identifier Database (JiD) for everyone to use free of charge.
+eContent Pro (eCPro) recently announced the release of the latest version of their Journal identifier Database (JiD) for everyone to use free of charge.

 figures and tables